 Read more on what is sitemap.xml and why do you need one, how to create XML sitemap and place it on your website, how many sitemaps do you need and how to set the indexing priority and frequency correctly and after creating one make sure to test it.

-- Higher rankings and traffic growth
+Higher rankings and traffic growth

-Having a solid website structure is about the website reputation and a good CTR as well.
+Having a good website structure is about the website reputation and a good CTR as well.
 That’s why it’s so important to get the Google sitelinks — the SERP block that shows your domain along with several internal URLs grouped below.
 This is how it looks like.

 The sitelinks block affects your website reputation, helps users navigate, points the most relevant information and separates your website from others in the search results.
 So how to get these sitelinks as a part of your snippet?
 Create a good site structure, and Google will automatically reward you with this SERP feature.
 By the way, you can track the keyword rankings in the SERP features with SE Ranking and get a notification right when your website hits the sitelinks block — find a detailed guide here.

-- Happy users and better users’ behavior
+Happy users and better users’ behavior

 If you have not dived into heat maps yet (for example, Hotjar and Crazy Egg), it’s time to discover these efficient tools to test usability and track users’ activity.
 How did the visitor move around the site?
 Where did he click?
 Where did he stop by, and which parts did he miss?
 The heat maps give you all the answers.
 Also, you will be able to watch the video records of visitors’ sessions, understand what they are actually watching, and what is missed.
-Analyze their behaviour, draw conclusions and use them to adjust your website structure.
+Analyze their behavior, draw conclusions and use them to adjust your website structure.

-Building a solid website structure is not only about sections and links – it’s about user experience and design as well.
-Make sure you invest time and resources in creating an SEO website structure before you build the site itself.
-And if your website is already running, do analyze it from the structure perspective, create “to do” list and start from small but needed changes.
+If your website is already running, do analyze it from the structure perspective, create “to do” list and start from small but needed changes.
 Don’t overlook this opportunity as it’s your chance to enhance your website rankings and an overall SEO.